ldcas-uc3m/OSD-FinalChallenge/README.md

 It asks for the data to the Data Ingestion microservice, and passes the commands to the Message Router.

 #### Website Frontend
+This website actuates as an interface to monitor the state of each room, and send some commands to change the state.

+#### Rooms Management Microservice

 ### Implementation
 We've chosen to use Docker and Docker-compose to implement our solutions, for its reliability, ease of use, and scalability.